 Delia Harrington | Away She Goes

 One of my favorite things was learning from other bloggers.
 I not only learned about the business of blogging but talking to everyone showed me differing perspectives on the same place, such as how a foodie or a backpacker see Kerala compared to a photographer or luxury hotelier.
 I loved that there were five Indian bloggers on the trip who shed a lot of light on how Kerala compares to other parts of India, and the perception of Kerala domestically.

 Dina Rosita | Dua Ransel

 My other favorite thing about #KeralaBlogExpress is the friendship with fellow bloggers.
 How we all got close together.
-Never be in group of friends this fabulous before… But I bet many has mentioned this too 🙂
+Never be in a group of friends this fabulous before… But I bet many have mentioned this too 🙂

 Edin Chavez | Edin Chavez Photography

 Hanging out with 27 bloggers from around the world in a bus exploring Southern India was an incredibly unforgettable experience, from learning about everybody involved in the program to hanging out with the locals and learning about their beautiful culture.
 I fell in love with all the writers and all the locals, but most importantly I fell in love with their smiles.
 I can’t wait for the Kerala Blog Express reunion.